-With more than 45 registered members, the racing is co-ed, all ages, and competitive to all skill levels.
+With more than 5o registered members, the racing is co-ed, all ages, and competitive to all skill levels.

 Most days allow for 2-plus hours of racing.

 No boat?
 No problem!
-Six well maintained boats are available to members to charter and race.
+MFA has club-owned boats that are available to members to charter and race.
 For information on getting involved, email us at email@example.com.

 The Dyer Dhow is a 9' dinghy with a centerboard.
 It supports both a full sail and a storm sail, allowing racing up to 20kts of breeze.
 Its high railings help keep the sailor dry.

 The Dyer is not self righting.
 Chase boats assist in the event of capsize and to get sailors back on the course.

 Plan for the day by first checking the weather.

 Most frostbiters invest in a dry suit, but any warm foul weather gear is sufficient for winter sailing.